holographicSol/SatIO/README.md

                                                         Sun Rise

-      Use case: From a clock syncronized with satellites to riding the INS (roll, pitch, yaw) on a fine line to within a certain degree of expected drift, if GPS data is stale or unavailable.
-                        Robots, flying machines and automation, or for use with local LLM's like ollama, anything.
+      Use case: Its a PLC, use your imagination.
+Automate all the things.
+Robots, flying machines and automation, or data for local LLM's.

-      Bare bones architecture: SatIO is an extended development platform built on and around ESP32, allowing for many different kinds of projects using SatIO as a standalone system and or integrating SatIO into other systems as a 'part'.
-                                              Extended I2C
-                                              Extended Analogue/Digital.
-                                              Supports Extended VSPI and HSPI.
-                                              Extended IO (using an ATMEGA2560).

-      Flexibility: The system is designed to be highly flexible, so that input/output/calculations of all kinds can be turned on/off for different use cases, including simply returning calculated results from programmable matrix as zero's and one's over the serial for another system to read.
-Serial output is modular so that depending on the use case, transmission over serial can be more efficient and specific, this expands the creative potential of using satio, like letting an LLM on another system know what satio knows for one example.
+      Flexibility: The system is designed to be highly flexible, so that input/output/calculations of all kinds can be turned on/off. for

-      Port Controller: ESP32 receives sensory data, calculates according to programmable matrix, then instructs the port controller to turn pins high/low according to results from the calculations.
-The pins could be switching led's, motors or microconrtollers for some examples.
+      Port Controller: Port controller to turn pins high/low according to instructions received from master.

       UI: Allows programming matrix switch logic and tuning for individual use cases.
-      Focus is payed to emphasis to importance, consistancy and clarity, nothing more, this keeps things simple, practical and efficient, in turn being better for performance.
+Emphasis to importancec, clarity, consistency.

-      Summary: A satellite, inertial and sensor value calculator and switch with over one quintillion possible combinations of stackable logic accross 20 switches for a general purpose part, subsystem or standalone device.
-Because there is so much information from and that can be calculated from a gps module like the
+      Summary: Over one quintillion possible combinations of stackable logic accross 20 switches for a general purpose part, subsystem or standalone device.
-      WTGPS300, it may sometimes be preferrable and useful to have one system to handle the data, rather than requiring a quintillion different systems over time.

       Whats to gain?
 From this project I intend to have reusable, general purpose parts, namely a programmable navigation system, control pad and port controller that I can use for other projects in the future.
 For now I imagine each part will be an I2C device and some parts like SatIO will have both master and slave modes for flexibility accross differnt project requirements.

 -----